 Theory and practice in the basic movements common to all forms of gymnastics.

-KPAC 270-1.5 (BC=2) (2-1) 15 weeks

-Track and Field Theory and practi
+(2-1) 15 weeks Track and Field

 Theory and practice in sprints, long jump, shot put, hurdles, high jump, discus, distance running, triple jump, javelin, and pole vault.